-Section 10.804(1)(f)2., Rules of the Auditor General, requires a statement be included as to whether or not the Foundation has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
-In connection with out audit, we determined that the Foundation did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Section 10.804(1)(e)2., Rules of the Auditor General, requires us to communicate whether or not the Foundation has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition met.
+In connection with our audit, we determined that the Foundation did not meet any of the conditions described in Section 218.503(1), Florida Statutes.